Ajaigunasekar/Students-Performance-Analysis-/README.md

-# Students Performance Analysis SQL (PostgreSQL) & Power BI
+# Students Performance Analysis using SQL (PostgreSQL) & Power BI
 Analyzed student performance data using PostgreSQL to find how gender, parental education, and test preparation affect scores.
 Used CTEs, window functions, and subqueries for insights, then visualized key trends through interactive Power BI dashboards.

 ## Overview